cloud-gov/pages-build-container/README.md

 | `baseurl` | Y | `None` | The base URL that will be used by the build engine to determine the absolute path for site assets (blank for custom domains, the `site_prefix` with a preceding `/` for preview domains |
 | `user_environment_variables` | Y | | Array of objects containing the name and encrypted values of user-provided environment variables (Ex. `[{ name: "MY ENV VAR", ciphertext: "ABC123" }]`) |

+### Encrypted params argument

+When build parameters are passed to the build script using the `-p / --params` flag, they are an encrypted JSON encoded string created by the pages-core queue worker and decrypted using a shared key stored as CF user provided service `pages-<env>-encryption` and the [decrypt cipher](./src/crypto/decrypt.py).

 ## Environment variables provided during builds